SKSoftwareQA/SKSoftwareQA/README.md

-# Hey, I'm Deepak 👋
+# Hi, I’m Deepak | QA/QC Engineer | Quality Advocate

 ## About Me

 As a detail-oriented and result-driven **Team Lead & QA/QC Engineer**, I bring hands-on experience in **Manual, Automation, Accessibility, and Mobile Testing**.
-Passionate about ensuring software quality, optimizing test processes, and contributing to robust, bug-free releases.
-Always learning and adapting to new technologies to enhance testing efficiency.
+Passionate about building flawless software through precision testing, automation, and cutting-edge QA methodologies.
+Let’s ensure your product is as robust as it is innovative!

 🚀 **If you want to have a rock-solid app with ZERO bugs?
 Let’s talk! 🚀"** and delivered on time, HIRE ME!**